 WHAT DO YOU DO?

 We partner with the local church and volunteer teams to build homes for families living in poverty in México, the Caribbean, and Central America.
 Through this act, the example of Christ’s love is evident to everyone involved.

 WHAT CITIES DO YOU WORK IN?

-We work in Juárez, México; Acuña, México; San Raymundo, Guatemala; Santiago, Dominican Republic; and Chinandega, Nicaragua.
+We work in Juárez, México; Acuña, México; San Raymundo, Guatemala; Santiago, Dominican Republic; Chinandega, Nicaragua; and Marcala, Honduras.